 Use social stories to prepare your students.

-If you’d like to save time and streamline this process, ready to go resources from my shop can make this much easier!
-The Special Education Sub Plan Bundle is a life saver for elementary special education teachers.
-This HUGE bundle includes lesson plans at a Pre-K through 5th grade level.
+If you’d like to save time and streamline this process, ready-to-go resources from my shop can make this much easier!
+Our updated Special Education Ready-To-Go Sub Plans are available for grades Pre-K through 2nd, 3rd through 6th or The Special Education Sub Plan Bundle This HUGE bundle includes lesson plans for Pre-K through 6th-grade.
 They are print-and-go, so all that’s left to do is print, copy, and organize the lessons.

 The Complete Substitute Binder Bundle helps you put together ALL of the information your sub will need about your students.
 All that’s left to do is fill out the forms, and you’ll know that you haven’t missed a thing!

-Sub planning for special education shouldn’t be more difficult than being home sick or out for the day.
-Whether you’re absence is planned, or you are at home unexpectedly, these tips for sub planning for special education will help your classroom run smoothly while you’re gone.
+Writing sub plans for special education shouldn’t be more difficult than being homesick or out for the day.
+Whether your absence is planned, or you are at home unexpectedly, these tips for special education sub-plans will help your classroom run smoothly while you’re gone.

 Product on saleSpecial Education Ready-to-Go Sub Plans PreK – 6th Grade Level PRINTABLE

 Product on saleSpecial Education Ready-to-Go Sub Plans PreK – 6th Grade Level GOOGLE